Paul L. Williams (author): Early life and career

+Works

+Williams has authored several books.
+His first book was The Moral Philosophy of Peter Abelard, in 1980.
+The Vatican Exposed was published in 2003.
+In 2007 he published The Day of Islam: The Annihilation of America and the Western World (Prometheus Books, 2007).
+Operation Gladio: The Unholy Alliance between the Vatican, the CIA, and the Mafia, was published in 2014.
+His most recent work, Among the Ruins: The Decline and Fall of the Roman Catholic Church, was published in 2017.

 In Williams' 2006 book Dunces of Doomsday, he claimed that Adnan Shukrijumah, Amer el-Maati, Jaber A. Elbaneh and Anas al-Liby had all been seen around Hamilton, Ontario the previous year, and that Shukrijumah had been seen at McMaster University where he "wasted no time in gaining access to the nuclear reactor and stealing more than 180 pounds of nuclear material for the creation of radiological bombs".
-He was subsequently sued by the university for libel, with the lawyer representing the university in the case saying that, "Mr. Williams' allegations about McMaster [are] on a par with UFO reports and JFK conspiracy theories...the notion that because there are people on faculty from Egypt that McMaster is then a haven for terrorism is not only logically offensive, it smacks of racism."
-The publisher later apologized for allowing Williams to print statements which "were without basis in fact"; the Jackman chronology focused on Ahmad Abou El Maati says the FBI in 2003 named his brother Amer el-Maati as a member of a terrorist cell in Canada of which another member, Adnan El Shukrijumah, attempted in 2002 to procure radioactive materials at the McMaster Nuclear Reactor in Hamilton, Ontario.
-Williams remained defiant saying, "I love them coming after us.
+He was subsequently sued by the university for libel, with the lawyer representing the university in the case saying that, "Mr. Williams' allegations about McMaster [are] on a par with UFO reports and JFK conspiracy theories....
+The notion that because there are people on faculty from Egypt that McMaster is then a haven for terrorism is not only logically offensive, it smacks of racism."
+The publisher later apologized for allowing Williams to print statements which "were without basis in fact"; Williams remained defiant saying, "I love them coming after us.
 At the end of the day these people are going to be bloodied because what I am saying is true.
 They are not going to walk away from this unscathed because I will proclaim what is going on at McMaster from the rooftops."

-Williams is the only journalist to capture three first-place Keystone Press Awards in three different categories in the same year.
-He has penned articles for major news outlets, including USA Today, The Wall Street Journal, and National Review.
-He has appeared on Fox News, NPR, and MSNBC, and penned articles concerning Islamic paramilitary compounds that he claims have been established throughout the country.
-In 2010, he was quoted as saying he had become "a pariah in the publishing world"; however, he remains a popular speaker on the Christian circuit.
+He then sued his publisher.